Long Term Care Insurance for Seniors

 Jason Stolz CLTC, CRPC

-For many seniors, the biggest financial “surprise” in retirement isn’t the stock market—it’s the cost of extended care.
+For many seniors, the biggest financial surprise in retirement is not the stock market — it is the cost of extended care.
 Long-term care can arrive slowly through increasing help at home, or it can appear suddenly after a fall, stroke, or hospitalization.
-Either way, the cost of home health care, assisted living, memory care, or nursing facilities can create ongoing monthly expenses that were never part of the original retirement plan.
+Either way, home health care, assisted living, memory care, and nursing facility costs can create ongoing monthly expenses that were never part of the original retirement plan.

 Compare Long Term Care Insurance for Seniors